gilatb/Reusabol/README.md

 # Reusabol
 Circular food packaging service

 Here will be readme!

+Linnea